rsksmart/RSKIPs/IPs/RSKIP186.md

 - activeFederationCreationBlockHeight. (long)
   - Defaults to the existing Federation activation height
 - nextFederationCreationBlockHeight. (long)
-  - Defaults to the existing Federation activation height
+  - Defaults to null.

 ### Commit Federation process changes

 When a new Federation is committed and the `commit_federation` event is triggered, the Bridge will store the block height in `nextFederationCreationBlockHeight`.

-When a new Federation activates, the Bridge will replace `activeFederationCreationBlockHeight` with the value in `nextFederationCreationBlockHeight`.
+### updateCollections method changes

-This means that when the `commit_federation` event is emmited, the Bridge should store an additional value (e.g. `nextFederationCreationBlockHeight`) and when the new Federation becomes the active one, then it will update the definitive value.
-It is important not to replace the active value before the Federation actually changes (in Mainnet this happens after 18500 blocks).
+The updateCollections method is responsible for the supporting operations of the Bridge, as such, this method now will have to check if a new Federation became Active.

-When this RSKIP gets implemented it should include an initial value with the last Federation change in each network.
+When a new Federation activates, the Bridge will replace `activeFederationCreationBlockHeight` with the value in `nextFederationCreationBlockHeight` and clear the value of `nextFederationCreationBlockHeight`.

 ### getActiveFederationCreationBlockHeight method